TayyebaSadaq/Diabetes-Prediction-using-Machine-Learning-and-Explainable-AI-Techniques/README.md

      ```

 3. **Set Up the Frontend**
-   - Navigate to the frontend directory (if applicable).
+   - remain in the diabetes-sense directory *this is key to ensure the code runs as expected and you don't receive an error
    - Install dependencies:
      ```bash
      npm install